David J. Michaelis

 Electrophilic Catalysis with Heterobimetallic Complexes

-I am broadly interested in new strategies to tune the reactivity and selectivity of transition metal catalysts.
+The Michaelis Lab is broadly interested in new strategies to tune the reactivity and selectivity of transition metal catalysts.
 Incorporation of an electron-releasing or electron-withdrawing transition metal “ligand” into a bimetallic complex can greatly influence the reactivity of the active metal center.
 In this manner, enhanced electrophilic and nucleophilic catalysts can be generated through incorporation of an “inorganic ligand,” while maintaining supporting ligands capable of inducing the appropriate selectivity for the desired reaction.
 The main goal of this project is to understand and utilize heterobimetallic interactions to generate highly active electrophilic transition metal catalysts for organic synthesis.
 This project will seek to employ heterobimetallic catalysts for the development of olefin activation and C–H functionalization reactions.

 α-Helical Peptide Scaffolds as Modular, Tunable, Enzyme-Like Catalysts for Multistep Synthesis